Aija254/Bot-Battlr/README.md

 {}
 ```
 ## Author and License
-This project was contributed to by: <a href="https://github.com/Aija254"></a>
+This project was contributed to by: <a href="https://github.com/Aija254">Eugene Aija</a>

 ### License
-This project is licensed under ISC
+This project is licensed under MIT